herzbube/libsgfcplusplus/doc/SgfNotes.md

 In the libsgfc++ object model, however, a "None" value is not an empty string.
 Instead it is translated to an empty collection of property values.
 In other words, if a property has no values the method `ISgfcProperty::GetPropertyValues()` returns a collection with zero elements.

+## Pre-FF4 properties

+By default libsgfc++ handles properties that existed in SGF standards before version 4, but were removed from SGF standard 4, as follows:

+- Property "L" is converted to "LB"
+- Property "M" is converted to "MA"
+- All other pre-FF4 properties are processed and passed on to the library client without conversion.
+These are the properties: "BS", "CH", "EL", "EX", "ID", "LT", "OM", "OP", "OV", "RG", "SC", "SE", "SI", "TC" and "WS"

+Library clients that do not want to see pre-FF4 properties can use `SgfcArgumentType::DeleteObsoleteProperties` when they read in SGF content.
+This does not prevent the conversion of the properties "L" and "M" to their modern FF4 counterparts "LB" and "MA.
+Library clients that do not want these conversions to occur must use `SgfcArgumentType::DeletePropertyType` to explicitly delete these properties.

 ## Property value validation

 libsgfc++ makes no attempt to check the validity of property values assigned to a property with, for instance, `ISgfcProperty::SetPropertyValues()`.